 After exiting we quickly got our bearings -- leaving a metro can often be a bit challenging to one's sense f direction if not sense of proportion -- and headed up Avenue de La Bourdannais keeping an eye out for the tiny Rue Augereau, a short angled street that was our clue to our next Clotilde treasure.

 A few minutes' walk brought us to Augereau and we turned down this quiet little side street following it all the way to the end, where it stopped at Rue Saint Dominique.
-There on the right, on Rue Saint Dominique was our objective: Les Cocottes des Christian Constant (the chef not the chocolatier).
+Our objective: Les Cocottes des Christian Constant (the chef not the chocolatier).

 Opening the door we found ourselves inside a long narrow space lined with a bar with stools on the right and several high tables at the far back end of the restaurant.
 Clotilde describes this as a snack shop but we thought it much more than that.